As Amended February 27, 2018

 Section 6.03 Voting: The ballot shall list all nominees for offices elected at large and the Regional Director nominees by region.
 An Active Member in good standing from the department must sign the official ballot or it will be invalid.
 Each fire department may cast one vote for each office on the ballot and for the member’s regional director.
 The Elections Committee shall count the votes by the first week of October and announce the results.

-Section 7.01 Fixing of Annual Dues: The Executive Board, with the approval of a majority of the members voting at the annual meeting, shall fix annual dues for members of the Association.
+Section 7.01 Fixing of Annual Dues: The Board of Directors, with the approval of a majority of the members voting at the annual meeting, shall fix annual dues for members of the Association.

 Section 8.01 Amendments or Revisions to the Constitution: The Association shall have full power at any annual meeting to alter, amend or revise this Constitution, provided that notice that such alteration, amendment or revision shall have been given in writing to the Ex-Officio Secretary of the Association.
 The Secretary shall see that every member shall have at least 30 days clear notice of such proposed alteration, amendment or revision, previous to the date set for the opening of the annual meeting conference.

-Section 9.01 Executive Director: The Executive Board shall be authorized to enter into a contract with a qualified individual or corporation for Executive Director services.
+Section 9.01 Executive Director: The Executive Committee shall be authorized to enter into a contract with a qualified individual or corporation for Executive Director services.

-Section 9.02 Executive Director Contract: The Executive Board will enter into a contract that specifies the scope of services required from the Executive Director and the terms of the contract.
+Section 9.02 Executive Director Contract: The Executive Committee will enter into a contract that specifies the scope of services required from the Executive Director and the terms of the contract.
+The contract shall be ratified by the Board of Directors.

-Section 9.03 Executive Director Duties: The Executive Director will be under the direction of the Texas Fire Chiefs Association President and the Executive Board.
-The Executive Director will serve as advisor to the Executive Board and participate in a non-voting capacity at meetings.
+Section 9.03 Executive Director Duties: The Executive Director will be under the direction of the Texas Fire Chiefs Association President and the Executive Committee.
+The Executive Director will serve as advisor to the Board of Directors and participate in a non-voting capacity at meetings.

 Section 9.04 Executive Director Transition: In accordance with Best Practices TFCA will conduct an audit upon the change of the Executive Director position by an independent CPA.